Stratwell Consulting Logo

 Cost Control and Potential Savings

 Self-funding allows employers to pay only for the healthcare services their employees use.
-This can eliminate certain fixed costs associated with fully insured plans, such as state premium taxes and carrier profit margins, potentially lowering overall benefit spend.
+This eliminates fixed costs associated with fully insured plans, such as state premium taxes and carrier profit margins, lowering overall benefit spend.

 Greater Transparency